 In some extreme cases, you may be able to settle your federal student loan.

-• If your loan holder finds that it can’t recover money from you through wage garnishment or other such means, it may be willing to settle.
-Some people do not earn wages and don’t pay taxes, so the government can’t recover any money from them.
+- If your loan holder finds that it can’t recover money from you through wage garnishment or other such means, it may be willing to settle and accept a repayment plan.
+Some people do not earn wages and don’t pay taxes, so the government can’t recover any money from them - hence debt collection is not possible.

-• If you defaulted on your loan before, used rehabilitation to clear your credit history, and defaulted on it again, your loan holder may consider that it has run out of other options and give debt settlement a chance.
+- If you defaulted on your loan before, used rehabilitation to clear your credit history, and defaulted on it again, your loan holder may view that it has run out of other options and give debt settlement a chance.

-• If you can make a solid case that you can’t afford to repay your debt, you may be able to get debt relief via settlement.
-You need to submit pay stubs, tax returns, and bills to build a credible case.
+- If you can make a solid case that you can’t afford to repay your debt, you may be able to get debt relief via settlement.
+You need to submit pay stubs, tax returns, and bills to build a credible case that can lead to student loan forgiveness.

 Settlement of Private Student Loans

 Private student loan providers have more freedom in deciding how to recover the money they have loaned out.
-Consequently, they may be more willing to settle.
-Also, they can’t garnish your wages or use other tools federal lenders can use to recover assets.
+Consequently, they may be more willing to settle or review the terms of settlement.

 If you can prove to your lender that it won’t be able to recover more money from you in the future, there’s a decent chance that it might want to settle.
-If you can make a lump-sum payment, your chances of reaching a deal increase significantly.
+If you can make a lump-sum payment, your chances of reaching a loan debt relief settlement might increase significantly.

 How to Negotiate a Student Debt Settlement